balapriyac/balapriyac/README.md

 ## Hi there! 👋
 I’m Bala Priya, a developer, tech writer, and educator based in India.
-I work at the intersection of data science, machine learning, and AI, with a focus on building practical applications.
-Beyond coding and teaching, I enjoy reading and writing about programming, data science, and AI.
+I work on projects across the data science, machine learning, and AI spaces.
+Beyond coding and teaching, I am an avid reader of fantasy, classic literature, and speculative fiction.
+I also enjoy writing about programming, data science, and AI.

 ### Areas of Interest
 - **Building with LLMs** - RAG pipelines, agentic AI, and intelligent automation